START DATE: October 23, 2023

 - Experience working with youth who use substances, experience homelessness, or are involved with the justice system or MCFD.

 - Knowledge of adolescent development.

-- Knowledge of intervention strategies related to substance use, suicide prevention, use and neglect of children and youth, etc.
+- Knowledge of intervention strategies related to substance abuse, suicide prevention, abuse and neglect of children and youth, etc.

-- Knowledge of relevant counselling and assessment techniques and therapies used with youth, including peer counselling.
+- Knowledge of relevant counselling techniques and therapies used with youth and parents, including peer counselling.

 - Experience in assessment and documentation.